 For the next year and a half, Emily put on a brave front as she tried to keep the life she loved.
 Work was excruciating – she would sneak off to lie down in the conference room, come in late and leave early, and work from home as much as possible.

-“I was absolutely miserable, but too stubborn to show it outright.
-By the time I got home at night all I had the energy to do was cry.
-I felt completely dehumanized by pain.”
+“I was absolutely miserable, but too stubborn to show it outright – I didn’t want anyone to feel bad for me.
+By the time I got home at night all I had the energy to do was cry.”

 Weekends were no longer spent enjoying all that Boston had to offer.
 Instead, she would lie in bed, trying to recover from the week before and prepare for the one ahead.
 All the while, the muscle spasms and nerve pain were unrelenting.